shubhamcweb/ASLDictionarySearch/README.md

 ## Description
 ASL Search is a computer vision project aimed at recognizing signs in American Sign Language (ASL) using pattern recognition techniques.
 This project was developed and presented at the OurCS@DFW UTA Student Computing Research Festival 2023.

 The system uses nearest neighbor classification on ASL datasets provided by Dr. Vassilis Athitsos' research to identify and interpret ASL signs.
-By leveraging Python and Google Colab, this project demonstrates the potential of machine learning in bridging communication gaps for the deaf and hard-of-hearing community.
+By leveraging Python and Google Colab and libraries like NumPy, SciPy and MatPlotLib, this project demonstrates the potential of machine learning in bridging communication gaps for the deaf and hard-of-hearing community.

 ## Features
 - Recognizes ASL signs using computer vision techniques